rhesamu/crypto-exchange-page/README.md

 ## Technologies Used

+Asides from React and Next.js, there are several notable libraries that are being used:
 - **Tailwind CSS & shadcn/ui**: A utility-first CSS framework and accessible components library as one of the quickest ways to use a design system.
 - **lightweight-charts**: A lightweight and feature rich charts library, that is used to display the candlestick chart in this application.